 Read on below to see how easy this really is!
 Then you can PRINT THE free TEMPLATE and start creating your personalized plans today!

 *Just so you know, I only apply this process to dinner time.
 I have a Breakfast, Lunch and Snack Rotation that I follow for the rest of my meals.
 That’s just how I roll!
-(Mostly because there are only a few meals for breakfast and lunch that I like to stick to.
+(Mostly because there are only a few meals for breakfast and lunch that I like.
 Whereas, for dinner, there’s a billion more options!)
 If you’d like, go ahead and apply this method for planning all of your meals!

 Plan A Meal At A Time

+Before you begin meal planning it’s (obviously) necessary that you actually have some meals to plan!
 Do you have a bunch of “go-to meals” that you enjoy making?
 Do you have some cookbooks lying around with recipes that you’d love to try?
 Have you pinned a bunch of recipes on Pinterest, or other websites (like mine!) that you want to make?
-Are you in a rut making the same 5 things over and over?
-If you’ve answered yes to any of these questions, and you want to get organized, start with these thoughts…

 - Decide, on average, how many days a week you can commit to cooking at home.